How to define it?

 Pros: It demands less physical exertion for the defending team and there are fewer chances to leave gaps and space to be exploited.
 In addition, bringing the opponent higher up the pitch will eventually increase room for counter-attacks.

-Cons: Such behavior gives away field zones to the opponent to be “taken over” and to apply its offensive strategy with less disturbance.
+Cons: Such behavior gives away field zones to the opponent to be “taken over” and apply its offensive strategy with less disturbance.
 Moreover, it increases the opponent´s ball possession percentage, which does not always result in more goal-scoring chances but definitely rises up the attacking team´s confidence.

 In either scenario, we must respect the same defensive principles: